ibioChile/Transcriptomics-R-Workshop-public/Tarea1/Homework 1. R online courses.md

 *Written by Pamela Camejo*
 *Updated in May 2022 - Nate Johnson*
+*Updated in June 2023 - Nate Johnson*

+## Homework dates and format

 This homework tests some of the knowledge acquired during 'R Basics' and 'R Visualization' online classes and it is a **requirement** to continue with the following 'RNA-seq analysis' sessions.
-We will have one session on Friday May 20 2022 to discuss and help with any challenges.
-The assignment is due **Monday May 23 2022 at 5:00pm** and must be uploaded by that time.
+We will have one session on Friday June 23 2022 to discuss and help with any challenges.
+The assignment is due **Saturday June 24 2023 at 5:00pm** and must be uploaded by that time.

 The assignment can be submitted via "dropbox requests" using the following link:  [link to upload folder](https://www.dropbox.com/request/ksKczHquA6ZIJgCOfADQ)

 | Field | Info |
 | ------- | ---- |